HOW TO WRITE STATEMENTS, POSITION PAPERS AND LETTERS

-Some people see the legal industry as a place to deal with some illegal corporate fraudsters and others see it as a place to enrich other corporate fraudsters while keeping most of their money in both cases.
-But what many people have failed to remember is the original idea behind the people who train to keep the law, which is standing up for people who cannot afford to stand up for themselves against their oppressors, and that is what pro bono cases are for.
-Pro bono cases are, of course, helpful to the clients involved, but they also have a lot of benefits for the firm and attorneys involved.
-So if you are an attorney and you wondering why on earth you need to do unpaid work, then you should read every single word of this article.
+Some people view the legal industry as a place to deal with illegal corporate fraudsters.
+Others see it as a place to enrich corporate fraudsters.
+What many have failed to remember is the original idea behind people who train to follow the law, which is standing up for people who cannot afford to stand up for themselves or defending against oppressors.
+This descibes pro bono cases.
+Pro bono cases are, of course, helpful to the clients involved, but also carry benefits for the firm and attorneys involved.
+So if you are an attorney, and you wondering why on earth you need to do unpaid work, then you should read every word of this article.
 For in it, you will learn some good reasons why pro bono cases are good for you and your firm and why you should consider taking one right now.

 It gives you experience in other areas

 You do not get the chance to practice other areas of law every day.
-A good benefit in pro bono, other than the good service rendered, is the diversity of experience you get when you work on pro bono cases.
-In this regard it is usually seen as a great working experience, and even fun.
-A lot of times it helps attorneys brush up on aspects of law they haven’t seen or even get out of a legal career rut.
+A good benefit in pro bono, other than the good service rendered, is the diversity of experience in working pro bono cases.
+In this regard, it is usually seen as a great working experience, fun and rewarding.
+Often, it helps attorneys brush up on aspects of law they haven’t seen or an opportunity to breathe fresh air into a dull routine.

 It helps build the skills of young attorneys

-Younger attorneys can learn a lot by taking on pro bono cases to build their experience fast.
-Young attorneys have a very high desire to win and you can help put this to good use and direct the energy effectively so that you can get more experienced lawyers in your firm faster than you thought possible.
+Younger attorneys can learn a lot by taking on pro bono cases and build their experience fast.
+Young attorneys have a very high desire to win and you can help put this to good use by directing the energy effectively toward a rewarding pro bono case.

-Looking at it from a moral perspective, pro bono cases are good for you if you interested in doing the right thing in the society (and you should be interested in this if you are a lawyer).
-Pro bono jobs provide an opportunity for you to help the underprivileged in the society get the justice they deserve.
-When you do pro bono work, you feel better about yourself and your contribution to the society, and this important for your mental state.
+Looking at it from a moral perspective, pro bono cases are great if you interested in doing the right thing in the eyes of society (and you should be interested in this if you are a lawyer).
+Pro bono jobs provide an opportunity to help the underprivileged receive the justice they deserve.
+When you do pro bono work, you feel better about yourself, your contribution to society, and the firm which you represent.

 It also helps your publicity

-Doing pro bono work is good for your PR.
-If you can show prospective clients that you are not all about the money, you have a better chance of attracting them to your firm.
-Pro bono helps you make your motives and ethics not only look good, but be good.
+Doing pro bono work is great PR.
+If you can show prospective clients that you are not all about money, you stand a better chance of attracting them to your firm.
+Representing pro bono demonstrates a solid sense of ethics.